Drought is related to, and/or is an interaction with a variety of factors and forces.

 Drought is obviously a high concern for farmers, those growing their own food, those dependent upon reservoirs being replenished to supply municipal systems, the animals and eco-systems, just to name a few…

-Here are several drought maps which illustrate and chart the progression of any current drought which we may be in, here in the United States.
+For your interest here are several drought maps which illustrate and chart the progression of any current drought here in the United States.

 When you’re viewing this page, you’re seeing the latest available data.